eslint/rfcs/designs/2024-baseline-support/README.md

 The suggested solution always compares against the existing suppressions file, typically `.eslint-suppressions.json`, unless `--suppressions-location` is specified.
 This makes it easier for existing and new projects to adopt this feature without the need to adjust scripts in `package.json` and CI/CD workflows.

 To perform the comparison, we will go through each result and message from `ESLint.lintFiles`, checking each error `(severity == 2)` against the suppressions file.
 By design, we ignore warnings since they don't cause eslint to exit with an error code and serve a different purpose.
-If the file and rule are listed in the suppressions file, we can remove and ignore the result message.
+If the file and rule are listed in the suppressions file, we can move the message to `LintResult#suppressedMessages` and ignore the result message.

 Here is a high-level overview of the execution flow: